- Lawes has 61 caps - full profile

 Those from his past will be proud of his present-day efforts.
 Lawes has been operating at the very peak of his powers for most of 2017.

-He has played 59 Tests for England and has been around the set-up for eight years now, but some of his recent work has also been undoubtedly his finest.
+He has played over 60 Tests for England and has been around the set-up for eight years now, but some of his recent work has also been undoubtedly his finest.
 He had acquired a cult status as a big-hitting defender, but other elements of his game had declined.
 Eddie Jones arrived as the new national coach and promptly rattled his cage.

 The Australian demanded that Lawes rediscover his ball-carrying prowess, which had been less evident once he had become an established international player.
 A series of injury setbacks had hampered his mid-career progress but, as the fitness problems have receded, his full repertoire has become apparent again.